doranur/patch/README.md

-# README
+# Patch

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Overview
+Patch is a social community to cultivate ideas and explore design.
+Users can upload their own content, explore other users posts, and categorize their favorite items via likes / comments.
+Site influences include Dribbble, Pinterest, and Reddit.

+## Technology Stack
-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration
+* CSS / SASS

-* Database creation
+* Bootstrap

-* Database initialization
+* Postgres

+## Installation instructions
+* Clone down repo
-* How to run the test suite
+* Create the database and run the database migrations

-* Services (job queues, cache servers, search engines, etc.)
+* Seed the database with the included Seeds.rb

+## Test User Info
-* Deployment instructions
+* **email:** admin@email.com

-* ...
+* **password:** Password

+### Additional Info in planning folder